Ataxia: Treatment

-Current research suggests that, if a person is able to walk with or without a mobility aid, physical therapy should include an exercise program addressing five components: static balance, dynamic balance, trunk-limb coordination, stairs, and contracture prevention.
-Once the physical therapist determines that the individual is able to safely perform parts of the program independently, it is important that the individual be prescribed and regularly engage in a supplementary home exercise program that incorporates these components to further improve long term outcomes.
+Current research suggests that, if a person can walk with or without a mobility aid, physical therapy should include an exercise program addressing five components: static balance, dynamic balance, trunk-limb coordination, stairs, and contracture prevention.
+Once the physical therapist determines that the individual can safely perform parts of the program independently, it is important that the individual be prescribed and regularly engage in a supplementary home exercise program that incorporates these components to improve long-term outcomes further.
 These outcomes include balance tasks, gait, and individual activities of daily living.
 While the improvements are attributed primarily to changes in the brain and not just the hip or ankle joints, it is still unknown whether the improvements are due to adaptations in the cerebellum or compensation by other areas of the brain.

 Decomposition, simplification, or slowing of multijoint movement may also be an effective strategy that therapists may use to improve function in patients with ataxia.
 Training likely needs to be intense and focused—as indicated by one study performed with stroke patients experiencing limb ataxia who underwent intensive upper limb retraining.
 Their therapy consisted of constraint-induced movement therapy which resulted in improvements of their arm function.
 Treatment should likely include strategies to manage difficulties with everyday activities such as walking.
 Gait aids (such as a cane or walker) can be provided to decrease the risk of falls associated with impairment of balance or poor coordination.
 Severe ataxia may eventually lead to the need for a wheelchair.
 To obtain better results, possible coexisting motor deficits need to be addressed in addition to those induced by ataxia.
-For example, muscle weakness and decreased endurance could lead to increasing fatigue and poorer movement patterns.
+For example, muscle weakness and decreased endurance could lead to increased fatigue and poorer movement patterns.

-There are several assessment tools available to therapists and health care professionals working with patients with ataxia.
+Several assessment tools are available to therapists and healthcare professionals working with patients with ataxia.
 The International Cooperative Ataxia Rating Scale (ICARS) is one of the most widely used and has been proven to have very high reliability and validity.
 Other tools that assess motor function, balance and coordination are also highly valuable to help the therapist track the progress of their patient, as well as to quantify the patient's functionality.
 These tests include, but are not limited to: